- Last Update On : 2016-07-24

 120 x 0.975 = 117

-The lower reference limit would be the third number from the where to get levitra beginning of the sorted list and the upper reference limit would be the third number from the end.
-The reference range would be the central 95% of the data which falls between the 3rd and 117th values.
+The lower reference limit would be the third number from the beginning (top) of the sorted list and the upper reference limit would be the third number from the (end) bottom.
+The reference range would be the central 95% of the data, which falls between the 3rd and 117th values.

 Outliers can have a substantial effect on the calculation of reference ranges by this method and should be removed.
 Outliers are data points that lie outside the bulk of the population.
-Although computer programs and formulas exist to identify outliers, none is www.slic.de more effective than visual examination of the data.
+Although computer programs and formulas exist to identify outliers, none is more effective than visual examination of the data.
 Outliers are results that differ from the mean by more than 3 SD or differ from other results by more than 30%.

 Reference intervals for some analytes are determined by consensus of medical experts based on the results of clinical outcome studies.
 For example, the American Diabetes Association has developed consensus values for glucose and hemoglobin A1c.
 Other examples of consensus reference intervals are summarized in the following table.

 100-125 mg/dL prediabetes

 ≥126 mg/dL diabetes